kaigg96/Portfolio-Manager-Pro/README.md

 ### User stories:

-- As a user, I want to be able to add cash to my balance.
+- As a user, I want to be able to deposit and withdraw cash from my cash balance.

-- As a user, I want to be able to add shares of a listed company into my portfolio using my cash.
+- As a user, I want to be able to add shares of a listed company into my portfolio by purchasing them with my cash.
   - Company and portfolio are different classes.

 - As a user, I want to be able to sell shares, removing them from my portfolio and adding the proceeds to my cash balance.

 - As a user, I want to be able to browse listed companies to choose which I want to buy.

-- As a user, I want to be able to view my portfolio, and information on each of the holdings as well as the portfolio composition.
+- As a user, I want to be able to view my portfolio, holdings and cash balance.